Akkatecture/Documentation/content/lessons-javascript/further_self_study/tips.md

 category: "akkatecture"
 type: "lesson"
 tags:
-    - getting-started
+    - further-self-study
-    - nact
+    - akkatecture
-    - reason
+    - csharp
-    - bucklescript
+    - dotnet
 ---
 Whenever creating an application that uses CQRS+ES there are several things you need to keep in mind to make it easier and minimize the potential bugs.
-This guide will give you some details on typical problems and how EventFlow can help you minimize the risk.
+This guide will give you some details on typical problems and how Akkatecture can help you minimize the risk.

 ## Events